ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## An event is handled by a component with default change detection

-If Angular Classichandles an event within a component without `OnPush` strategy, the framework executes change detection on the entire component tree.
-Angular Classicwill skip descendant component subtrees with roots using `OnPush`, which have not received new inputs.
+If Angular Classic handles an event within a component without `OnPush` strategy, the framework executes change detection on the entire component tree.
+Angular Classic will skip descendant component subtrees with roots using `OnPush`, which have not received new inputs.

-As an example, if we set the change detection strategy of `MainComponent` to `OnPush` and the user interacts with a component outside the subtree with root `MainComponent`, Angular Classicwill check all the green components from the diagram below (`AppComponent`, `HeaderComponent`, `SearchComponent`, `ButtonComponent`) unless `MainComponent` receives new inputs:
+As an example, if we set the change detection strategy of `MainComponent` to `OnPush` and the user interacts with a component outside the subtree with root `MainComponent`, Angular Classic will check all the green components from the diagram below (`AppComponent`, `HeaderComponent`, `SearchComponent`, `ButtonComponent`) unless `MainComponent` receives new inputs:

 <div class="lightbox">
   <img alt="Change detection propagation from non-OnPush component" src="generated/images/guide/change-detection/event-trigger.svg">